-Both structural arch dams and massive, gravity or embankment, dams were raised to create holding reservoirs.
+Both structural arch dams and massive gravity or embankment dams were raised to create holding reservoirs.
 The Meer Alum dam in India was built in 1808, a multi-arch masonry buttress dam over 1 km in length that supplied water to Hyderabad, and was an outstanding example of dam construction from the era before modern analytical design methods (Chrimes 2009).
-In the mid-19th century, dam design advanced towards a rational, scientific approach.
+In the mid-19th century, dam design advanced towards a more rational, scientific approach.
 The innovative masonry arch dam designed by François Zola as part of an integrated water supply scheme for Aix-en-Provence was completed in 1854.
 Another early arch dam is at Lake Parramatta, Australia, completed in 1855 and used to supply drinking water, whose modest volume of masonry is indicative of a rational design method.
-By mid-century dam builders could draw in a growing theoretical body of research from the work of J A T de Sazilly (1853) in France and William Rankine (1858) in Britain.
-Many British industrial cities built long-distance supplies from upland reservoirs formed by impressive masonry gravity dams.
-The reservoir formed by Vrynwy in Wales (1891) for Liverpool's water supply was the largest in Europe, with an ornate dam and neo-Gothic outlet tower 'the perfect monument to Victorian civic pride, conservative engineering and cheap labour.
+By mid-century dam builders could draw on a growing body of theoretical research from the work of J A T de Sazilly (1853) in France and William Rankine (1858) in Britain.
+Many British industrial cities tapped long-distance supplies from upland reservoirs formed by impressive masonry gravity dams.
+The Vrynwy reservoir in Wales (1891) supplied Liverpool with water and was the largest in Europe, with an ornate dam and neo-Gothic outlet tower: 'the perfect monument to Victorian civic pride, conservative engineering and cheap labour.
 The fact that a whole village lies drowned in the depths... is almost completely forgotten' (Stone 1975, 123).

-The Barrage Zola is an early masonry arch dam built to supply Aix-en-Provence following a cholera epidemic in the city.
-Creative Commons
+The Barrage Zola is an early masonry arch dam built to provide Aix-en-Provence with safe water following a cholera epidemic in the city.
+(Creative Commons)

-Distance systems continued to be built into the 20th century, especially in the United States, despite the gradual improvement in filtering and treating water from rivers closer to hand.
+Large dams to hold back river water to supply large cities continued to be built into the 20th century, especially in the United States, despite the improvements in filtering and treating water from rivers closer to hand.
 Opposition to cities sourcing their water from distant rural watersheds could already be observed in Manchester's Thirlmere project in the 1870s.
-It sparked a conflict that served as a prototype for numerous environmental confrontations to proposals by urban centres to enlarge the water they obtain from distant projects (Ritvo 2007).
+It sparked a conflict that would serve as a prototype for a growing number of environmental confrontations between metropolitan centres and the inhabitants of their distant rural hinterlands, whose interests were threatened by ever-growing demand for clean water (Ritvo 2007).